 - Parents' consultation evenings for all children are held twice a year (November and February) and an informal drop-in session is held during the end of Summer Term to discuss the child's end of year report.
-It is up to you to decide if you think your child should attend this meeting. - Parents of children who get SEND support or who have an EHCP are invited to a termly SEND Review of the support offered.
-Children, LSAs and teachers are invited to these reviews and may also give their views in writing, if they prefer. - Parents of children who have EHCPS are also invited to an Annual Review of the support offered.
+It is up to you to decide if you think your child should attend this meeting.
+This is where you can discuss children who are supported at Ordinarily Available Provision Level. - Parents of children who get SEND support or who have an EHCP are invited to a termly SEND Review of the support offered.
+Children, LSAs and teachers are invited to these reviews and may also give their views in writing, if they prefer.
+They also receive a half-termly newsletter. - Parents of children who have EHCPS are also invited to an Annual Review of the support offered.
 Children, LSAs, teachers and any relevant specialists are invited to these reviews and may also give their views in writing, if they prefer.